the-kitchen-house_TKH - horizontal - red-wh

 A Brief History

 In 2011, there was a meeting of the minds.
-From there, Edible Education Experience was born.
+From there, a unique community resource was born.

-The centrally located facility is a simple, yet beautiful, 3,500 sq. ft. kitchen house with four cooking stations that opens onto a veranda overlooking the garden that perfectly serves EEE’s mission to empower students and their communities through seed-to-table experiences.
+The centrally located facility is a simple, yet beautiful, 3,500 sq. ft. kitchen house with four cooking stations that opens onto a veranda overlooking the garden that perfectly serves The Kitchen House’s goal to teach our community to grow, cook and enjoy a more plant-forward diet for personal and environmental health.

 Scroll to Top